-Primary and secondary pupils on the Isle of Arran can now learn the pipes and drums in schools for the first time, thanks to a new tuition programme funded by charitable donations and grants, totalling £70,500.
+Pupils on the Isle of Arran can now learn the pipes and drums in schools for the first time.
+This is thanks to a new tuition programme funded by charitable donations and grants, totalling £70,500.

-The tuition programme launched with a kick start day, which gave all learners signed up to the project the opportunity to try pipes and drums for the first time.
-The day was led by appointed tutors Ross Miller and David Murray and a team of other specialists from around Scotland and was attended by 94 young people.
-The day culminated in a sharing session to allow all interested parties to attend and hear more about the exciting new tuition programme.
+The tuition programme launched with a kick start day.
+This gave all learners signed up to the project the opportunity to try pipes and drums for the first time.
+The day was led by tutors Ross Miller and David Murray and a team of other specialists from around Scotland.
+It was attended by 94 young people.
+The day culminated in a sharing session to allow all interested parties to hear more about the new tuition programme.

 “As well as £30,000 in grant funding from the Scottish Schools Pipes and Drums Trust (SSPDT), we are grateful for the other donations we have received towards this project, from the COOP Community Fund, Isle of Arran Pipe Band and from a private donor.”